 - Click 'Merge' to merge like-colors into a single color.

-The 'Min color area' setting affects the size of color area used to generate embroidery objects.
-While it doesn’t affect the image, it does affect the embroidery result by filtering out smaller areas of color.
-A smaller tolerance generally results in more detail and a greater number of embroidery objects.
-Selecting a larger tolerance generally results in slightly less detail but reduces the number of embroidery objects.
-It is useful for 'noisy' images with lots of small areas.
-It works best with JPG files which are inherently more noisy.
+Fine Generally results in more detail and a greater number of embroidery objects.
+Coarse Generally results in slightly less detail but reduces the number of embroidery objects.
+It is useful for ‘noisy’ images with lots of small areas.
+It works especially well with JPG files which are inherently more noisy.

 - Click OK to process the image.
 Image colors should be reduced as per the preview.
 The artwork can now be auto-digitized.
 See Auto-digitize embroidery.

 Use Artwork > Save Artwork to save currently selected bitmap artwork.

 All images placed in the design window, whether by scanning, pasting or inserting from hard disk, are saved together with the embroidery design in the EMB file.
 After editing in the embroidery software or third-party graphics application, you may want to save the image out as a separate file.
 To save a backdrop as a separate file...

 - Select the image.

 - Click the Save Artwork icon.
 The Save Bitmap dialog opens.

 - Select a folder and a file format from the 'Save as type' droplist.

 - Enter a new file name and click Save.